Fire Damage Emergency Tips

 What you can do until help arrives

 After any fire damage situation in Bath, ME and surrounding areas, your primary focus should be safety first.
 The first question you want to ask yourself is "Is it safe to stay in the house?
 Electrical and "slip and fall" hazards are some of the most prevalent concerns.
 After fire fighting efforts, water is also a concern.
+That holiday fire or seasonal family dinner fire has to be put out somehow.
 With water present along with smoke and soot damage, we understand the feeling of feeling helpless.
-SERVPRO of Bath/ Brunswick is a phone call away and ready to help 24 hours a day, 7 days a week.
+SERVPRO of Bath/Brunswick is a phone call away and ready to help 24 hours a day, 7 days a week.
 Wet materials can be very heavy, so you caution when lifting your belongings.
 If you have Smoke or Fire Damage, give us a call today!
-207-721-8500.

 Have Smoke or Fire Damage?
 Call (207) 721-8500